 1. Check the Forecast and Plan

 It is essential to check the forecast before you plan such a shoot.
-As golden hour photography depends upon the natural light that the sky reflects, so clear sky is a basic requirement for this.
+As golden hour photos depends upon the natural light that the sky reflects, so clear sky is a basic requirement for this.
 Whosoever plans to do golden hour photography should properly plan and schedule their shoot depending on the forecast and the sky?

 You are suggested to observe the sun and the light the day before the planned shoot because the sun's timing and position change very little every day.
 So, you should peak out of the window and understand how the light is.
 Also, set the equipment before the shoot so that no time is wasted from the precious golden hour.